Editor's Note: For the latest developments regarding federal student loan debt repayment, check out our student debt

-Fortunately, there are some options for borrowers to lean on when they lose their jobs or otherwise experience a change in life circumstances.
+Fortunately, there are options for borrowers to lean on when they lose their jobs or experience another change in circumstances.

-While many of these revised plans can increase the amount you pay over time, including interest, they can make your student loans more affordable during a temporary period of financial hardship.
+While many of these repayment plans can increase the amount you pay over time, including interest, they can make your student loans more affordable during a temporary period of financial hardship.

 How COVID Affected Student Loans

-Covid-19 has led to some pretty major derailments for all of us.
-Whether you were just starting your career or had a rapidly growing resume (or anywhere in between), there’s a chance your job situation looks different than it did before the pandemic.
+COVID-19 led to pretty major derailments for some of us.
+Whether you were just starting your career or had a rapidly growing resume, there’s a good chance your job situation looks different now than before the pandemic.

 Unemployment filings reached a record high at the end of March 2020, meaning a slew of people wondered how to pay their student loans with no job.
-Educational debt can be difficult to keep up within the best of circumstances, let alone in the midst of a crisis.
+Educational debt can be difficult to keep up with under the best of circumstances, let alone in the midst of a crisis.
 Fortunately, the government made some moves to offer federal student loan borrowers some solace.

-The Trump administration suspended both principal and interest payments on federal student loans through January 2021, and then President Joe Biden extended the forbearance several times, most recently until the second half of 2023.
+The Trump administration suspended both principal and interest payments on federal student loans through January 2021.
+President Biden then extended the forbearance several times, most recently until the second half of 2023.
 Payments automatically stopped on March 13, 2020, and the suspension doesn’t affect the borrower’s eligibility for student loan forgiveness programs.

 Talk to Your Student Loan Servicer

-If your loans haven’t been automatically suspended, you could still reach out to your loan servicer about a modified repayment agreement if you’ve lost your job or are otherwise experiencing trouble with the plan as stated.
+If your loans haven’t been automatically suspended, you can still reach out to your student loan servicer about a modified repayment agreement if you’ve lost your job or are otherwise experiencing trouble with your current plan.

-Sallie Mae, for instance, has “instituted additional options for customers experiencing financial difficulty” due to COVID-19, and invites borrowers to contact the company through an online chat or phone call to discuss alternatives and assistance.
+Sallie Mae, for instance, has “instituted additional options for customers experiencing financial difficulty” due to COVID-19.
+The company invites borrowers to contact them via online chat or phone to discuss alternatives and assistance.

-No matter who your lender is, there’s a good chance it can offer you a temporary solution if you’re unable to make your payments.
-You may be able to pause your payments, for instance—though you’ll probably still accrue interest during the pause.
+No matter who your lender is, there’s a good chance they can offer you a temporary solution if you’re unable to make your payments.
+You may be able to pause your payments, for instance — though you’ll probably still accrue interest during the pause.